 - No more than eight remaining credits,

 - One semester of required cooperative education,

 - Four credits maximum and one required co-op semester,

 - Exceptions that fall beyond those listed require approval of the provost.
-If approval is granted, the information will be sent to the graduation coordinator and entered the student’s permanent record.
+If approval is granted, the information will be sent to the Associate Director of Operations and Degree Certification and entered the student’s permanent record.